 Certain mosquito species do exhibit a preference for human blood, such as the Anopheles gambiae that carries and spread the Malaria.
-While other species of mosquitos portray scavenger-liked behaviors
+While other species of mosquitos portray scavenger-liked behaviours

 HUMAN SCENTS THAT ATTRACT MOSQUITOES

 Mosquito is attracted to the carbon dioxide we exhale, both the scent and the amount.
-During exhalation, we will release octenol, lactic acid, fatty acids and uric acid with CO2 that forms our unique scents, signaling to mosquitoes that there is a human nearby.
-Therefore, the more carbon dioxide we emit, the more comfortable we are to recognize.
+During exhalation, we will release octenol, lactic acid, fatty acids and uric acid with CO2 that forms our unique scents, signalling to mosquitoes that there is a human nearby.
+Therefore, the more carbon dioxide we emit, the more comfortable we are to recognise.

-Bacterial colonies combined with sweat generate that sweet (if you’re a mosquito) human scent we call body odor.
+Bacterial colonies combined with sweat generate that sweet (if you’re a mosquito) human scent we call body odour.

-Without the bacteria, our sweat would be odorless; with the bacteria, our sweat is one of the more attractive scents for mosquitoes, notably the malaria-carrying Anopheles gambiae, which prefers to bite humans.
+Without the bacteria, our sweat would be odourless; with the bacteria, our sweat is one of the more attractive scents for mosquitoes, notably the malaria-carrying Anopheles gambiae, which prefers to bite humans.

 MOSQUITOES ARE MAGNETS TO SECRETIONS